zxsanny/dotnet-developer-interview-questions/README.md

 * What is GC?
 What is IDisposable?
 Is GC call Dispose() when you
 * Differences between Singleton and Static class.
 Your attitude to the singletons
 * What is AppDomain?
 * What is Generic classes?
+Constrains in delegates, covariance, contravariance
 * What is delegate, multicast delegate, differences between events and delegates?
 * Linq - task with Users - get users to add, remove, update on LINQ